MrChebik/Java8-Training/Chapter 2 - The Stream API/README.md

 It should be possible to concurrently collect stream results in a single `ArrayList`, instead of merging multiple array lists, provided it has been constructed with the stream's size, since concurrent `set` operations at disjoint positions are threadsafe.
 How can you achieve this?

+## Task 12
+Count all short words in a parallel `Stream<String>`, as described in Section 2.13, "Parallel Streams", on page 40, by updating an array of `AtomicInteger`.
+Use the atomic `getAndIncrement` method to safely increment each counter.